F_TONNTZ (Tonnetz Triad Navigator) — Manual

 Overview

 F_TONNTZ is a harmonic sequencer that moves through a Tonnetz-style hex grid and outputs a playable triad on every clock step.
 Instead of stepping through a fixed note list, it navigates a harmonic field: the module selects a small triangle (3 connected nodes) around the current position, interprets it as a chord (Major, Minor, or extended color), and outputs the triad as three separate 1V/Oct CV signals.
-Movement across the field is influenced by ENGINE, BIAS, TENSION, probability, directional inertia, temporary Burst behavior, memory field attraction, and optional manual node selection.
+Movement across the field is influenced by ENGINE, BIAS, TENSION, probability, directional inertia, temporary Burst behavior, memory field attraction, optional manual node selection, and optional strummed note output.

 How the Tonnetz works (musical logic)